usydroboticsclub/SimulatedRobotics/1_docker_gazebo/README.md

 2. Open a terminal / cmd, and `cd ` into the `1_docker_gazebo` folder.
 3. Run `docker build -f Dockerfile.build . -t gazebo_image`.
 This creates a docker image called `gazebo_image`.
 4. Run the container, using `docker run --name=usrc_gazebo_container -p 5900:5900 -it gazebo_image:latest`.
 This creates a container from the docker image.
     - You'll see a bunch of text come up.
 That's normal, don't worry.
+    - The command window should stick around, that's also normal.
     - ... unless you see something like `docker: Error response from daemon: Conflict.
 The container name "/usrc_gazebo_container" is already in use by container`.
 In that case, run `docker container rm usrc_gazebo_container` then try again.
 5. Install Vnc Viewer from https://www.realvnc.com/en/connect/download/viewer/.
 (It's free!)
 6. Open VNC viewer.
 In the top bar, type `localhost:5900`.
-    - Ignore the error message that comes up.
+    - Ignore the error message about encrypted connection that comes up.
     - VNC will likely crash at some point during the tutorial.
 If it does, go back to your `docker run` shell and hit enter a few times, and then type `/openvnc.sh` again to get the vnc back.
 If you don't do this, you'll get something like `Failed to connect to the container`.
 7. You should see a screen with an ubuntu system inside it.
 8. Right click anywhere on the screen.
 Go to Applications > Shells > Bash.